atshayk/tamabot/README.md

 I'm working on v0.3 that will introduce economy!!!
 It's a bit confusing!!! :D

 <h2> roadmap </h2>
-follow the roadmap on: https://trello.com/b/jZga0aeP/tamabot-dev
+the roadmap on trello is no longer maintained, i'll make a new roadmap here on github using project.

 <h2> devs </h2>
 developed by @icybe (tama) and @JoNanners (jo)